Sarthak3605/NTExpenseTracker/README.md

 -- This contains all the models , controllers, service, dto (Data Transfer Object), repository files... including the security files which manage the token and security measures, config which manage the rights to access

-### Use Postman or other software to test the backend and apis

-## Setup Instructions
--- First Step
-### Clone the Repository

-git clone <URL of Repo>
-cd expense-tracker -- go to the project file

---Second Step
-### Backend Setup
-Configure PostgreSQL in application.properties add username PostgreSQL link and password or some important syntax

--- Run the backend using:

-## mvn clean spring-boot:run --This is main command to run the backend at http://localhost:8080/

 ### Frontend (HTML, CSS, JavaScript)
 -- This contains all the HTML files of dashboards , CSS files to style the pages and JS files such as auth.js which controls the login and register page, manager.js and other files.

 ## Setup Instructions
 -- First Step